thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 	* Maybe we should brainstorm about what a terminal state should be in a multi-object environment.
 	* Maybe also brainstorm about ways to more seamlessly switch between matching and exploration?
 I don't like forcing Monty to always be in matching mode, by doing this it feels that we are making the gap between learning and inference wider.
 * Start designing environments with multiple objects aiming towards compositional models.
-	* Will require motor policy change to allow for moving between objects
+	* Will require motor policy change to allow for moving between objects.